Summary of Admissions

 State Authorization – For Online Students from States Other Than California the U.S. Department of Education requires that any U.S. university offering online or distance education programs to citizens in a state where it is not physically located to meet those other states’ requirements to legally offer postsecondary, online education to their residents.
 The regulations for authorization vary from state to state.
 Due to this regulation, Taft Law School is not accepting for admission, applicants who reside in the following states:

-Alabama, Arkansas, Connecticut, Georgia, Idaho, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Mexico, New York, North Dakota, Oregon, Pennsylvania, Rhode Island, Virginia, Washington, Wisconsin, Wyoming.
+Alabama, Arkansas, Connecticut, District of Columbia, Georgia, Idaho, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Mexico, New York, North Dakota, Oregon, Pennsylvania, Rhode Island, Virginia, Washington, Wisconsin, Wyoming.

 For those applying for the program If you are a U.S. citizen, and do not reside in California, and are applying to enroll in an TLS online program, we urge you to review the regulations regarding authorization of your specific state.
 If you become a TLS student and subsequently move to a new state, to avoid any interruptions in your enrollment status, you are responsible for ensuring TLS’s program is approved in the new state.
 Rules and regulations vary by state and could change throughout time.
 All students must update TLS records regarding a change of address.